 Flow Cytometry Core Facility

 The Flow Cytometry Facility, located at UMass Medical School in Worcester, provides a wide variety of cytometry services for internal and external investigators with state-of-the-art sorting and analyzing capabilities.
-For analysis we currently have four BD LSRII cytometers equipped with 2, 3, 4, or 5 lasers, three 4-color FACSCaliburs, and an Amnis FlowSight imaging cytometer.
+For analysis we currently have four BD LSRII cytometers equipped with 3, 4, or 5 lasers, a 4-color FACSCalibur, and an Amnis FlowSight imaging cytometer.

-Three LSR II's, the FlowSight, and one Calibur are dedicated for investigator self-use after training is completed.
+Several sorters, our LSR II's, the FlowSight, and the Calibur are available for investigator self-use after training is completed.
 We encourage all investigators to come to the main lab at S5-322 and learn how flow cytometry can be applied to their research.

 What is flow cytometry?

 Cytometry is the measurement of physical/chemical characteristics of cells or other biological particles.
 In flow cytometry, these measurements are made as cells in fluid suspension pass, one by one, through a measurement apparatus, the flow cytometer.
 Flow cytometry is performed on single cell suspensions and is not appropriate for analysis of cell clumps.
 Flow cytometry provides discrete measurements from each cell in the sample.
 This provides a distribution rather than an average of the measured characteristics in the cell sample.